• Skip to primary navigation

 About Masala Puri

 Masala Puri is a popular street food or chat served hot with crushed pooris and masala gravy smeared over it with a generous sprinkle of chat chutneys, raw onion and coriander leaves.
+It is a popular street food in Bangalore and now has gained popularity due to its demand everywhere.

 Similar Recipes